-Committed to bringing music beyond the formal concert setting, Houston frequently organizes recitals in partnership with schools, senior homes, libraries, and other community settings, and in recent months has brought creative programming into the virtual space.
-As a recipient of NEC Community Performances and Partnerships Fellowships, he has performed unique and educational recital and piano trio programs to many Boston-area audiences through partner organizations.
+Committed to bringing music beyond the formal concert setting, Grant frequently organizes recitals in partnership with schools, senior homes, libraries, and other community settings, and in recent months has brought creative programming into the virtual space.
+As a recipient of several NEC Community Performances and Partnerships Fellowships, he has performed unique and educational recital and piano trio programs for many Boston-area audiences through partner organizations.

-A keen proponent of contemporary music, Houston has worked with numerous composers to premiere works that span the breadth of the genre.
-Recent projects have included a recital focusing on solo violin works of living composers Ellen Taaffe Zwilich and Salvatore Sciarrino, and upcoming endeavors include the commissioning of an immersive, audience-interactive piece with Trio Gaia.
+A keen proponent of contemporary music, Grant has worked with numerous composers to premiere works that span the breadth of the genre.
+Recent projects have included a recital focusing on solo violin works of living composers Ellen Taaffe Zwilich and Salvatore Sciarrino, and upcoming endeavors include an appearance on the Boston Symphony's "What I Hear" chamber music series curated by composer Bernard Rands, and the commissioning of an immersive, audience-interactive piece with Trio Gaia.

-Houston has performed for artists Hilary Hahn, Rachel Barton Pine, Martin Beaver, Inon Barnatan, and Stefan Jackiw among many others, and has worked with members of the Cleveland, Cavani, Brentano, St. Lawrence, Prazak, and Miami string quartets.
-A graduate of the New England Conservatory, Grant has studied violin with Ayano Ninomiya and Donald Weilerstein, and chamber music with Merry Peckham and Vivian Hornik Weilerstein.
-He currently performs on a 1757 Michele Angelo Bergonzi violin on loan from a private foundation.
+Grant has performed with artists such as Jeremy Denk, Paul Biss, Melvin Chen, and taken studies with Itzhak Perlman, Midori, Hilary Hahn, Rachel Barton Pine, Martin Beaver, Inon Barnatan, and Stefan Jackiw among many others, as well as members of the Brentano, Cleveland, Cavani, Juilliard, St. Lawrence, Prazak, Mendelssohn, and Miami string quartets.
+Currently pursuing Master of Music degrees in both Violin Performance and Chamber Music at NEC, Grant has studied violin with Donald Weilerstein and Ayano Ninomiya, and chamber music with Vivian Hornik Weilerstein and Merry Peckham.
+He performs on a 1757 Michel’angelo Bergonzi violin on loan from a private foundation.